 This course focuses on the pathology and dysfunction of the adult population treated by occupational therapy practitioners.
 It includes common conditions seen in occupational therapy.
-Students will explore the various occupations and occupational roles of adulthood and the effects of dysfunction on the adult.
-The study of environment and adaptations will be explored.
-Work, activities of daily living, and leisure will be addressed.
+Students will explore the various occupations and occupational roles of adulthood and the

 OTA 243 Adult Practice for Occupational Therapy